 JMLR accepts submissions via its own electronic submission management system.

 Submissions must be typeset in LaTex using the JMLR LaTeX style file described in the authors guide.
 Only PDF files should be submitted.
-Other formats such as PostScript, or Microsoft Word, are NOT acceptable.
+Papers not in the JMLR style file will be rejected without review

 Articles may be accompanied by online appendices containing data, demonstrations, instructions for obtaining source code, or the source code itself if appropriate.
 We strongly encourage authors to include such appendices along with their papers.
 (Note: if an online appendix contains source code, we will require you to sign a release form prior to publication freeing us from liability.)
 We also strongly encourage authors to submit their data sets to the UCI Machine Learning Repository.